caseycesari/GeoJSON.js/README.md

         ]
       }

-Data with different geometry types
+The `parse` method can handle data with different geometry types

     var data2 = [
       {